More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `price`: Price in euros
    -  Attribute type: **Property**.
    -  Optional
--  `budgetStatus`: Budget possible states * waiting_budget - initial budget value * waiting_adjudication - value after budget was delivered to the customer for approval * adjudicated - value after budget adjudication * canceled - value after budget canceled.
-One of : `waiting_budget`, `waiting_adjudication`, `adjudicated`, `canceled`.
+-  `budgetStatus`: Budget possible states * must_be_analyzed -> initial budget value, which is pre-budget, where the necessary data for budget development is collected * waiting_budget - value before update * waiting_adjudication - value after budget was delivered to the customer for approval * adjudicated - value after budget adjudication * canceled - value after budget canceled.
+One of : `must_be_analyzed`, `waiting_budget`, `waiting_adjudication`, `adjudicated`, `canceled`.
    -  Attribute type: **Property**.
    -  Optional
 -  `observation`: Observation (T)